Holger Mühlbauer

-Holger Mühlbauer ([ˈhɔlɡɐ ˈmyːlˌbaʊ̯ɐ]; born 1964) is a German jurist and writer, focused on technical standards and information security, working for the German DIN as managing director of a committee, for the Austrian Standards, the European Committee for Standardization (CEN) and the International Standards Organisation (ISO).
+Holger Mühlbauer ([ˈhɔlɡɐ ˈmyːlˌbaʊ̯ɐ]; born 1964) is a German jurist and writer, focused on technical standards and information security, working for the German DIN as managing director of a committee, for the Austrian Standards, the European Committee for Standardization (CEN) and the International Organization for Standardization (ISO).
 He is managing director of TeleTrusT, and author of specialist books.

 Career

 Mühlbauer first trained to be a metalworker and worked in the profession.

 Berlin

 After military service Mühlbauer studied law, and worked as a scientific assistant at the TU Berlin for the faculty of computer science (Informatik), where he focused on data security and information law (Informationsrecht).
 He wrote his doctoral thesis in 1994 about Einwohnermeldewesen (Residents' registration).
 He then worked for the Kassenärztliche Vereinigung in Berlin.
 From 1996 he worked for the Deutsches Institut für Normung (DIN), the German institute for technical standards in Berlin, as managing director for the standards committee (Normenausschuss) for usability and services.